Frase logoFrase4.3

 Frequently Asked Questions

-Can Scribe document physical tasks or only software processes?+
+Can Scribe document physical processes or only software?+

-Which tool is better for a small business on a tight budget?+
+Which tool is better for a small business with a limited budget?+